smartdevicelink/sdl_requirements/detailed_docs/TRS/RC/GetInteriorVehicleData.md

 SDL must

-- internally subscribe this application for requested "<moduleType_value>"
+- internally subscribe this application for requested <"moduleType_value">
 - transfer GetInteriorVehicleData_response with "isSubscribed: true", "resultCode: SUCCESS", "success:true" to the related app.

 5.